Rikishi (wrestler): Personal life

 Fatu is a member of the Anoaʻi family, who had a presence in professional wrestling since the mid-twentieth century.
-He is the older brother of Sam "Tonga Kid" Fatu and Eddie "Umaga" Fatu.
+He is the Twin brother of Sam "Tonga Kid" Fatu and Older brother of Eddie "Umaga" Fatu.
 Fatu's uncles Sika Anoaʻi and Afa Anoaʻi wrestled as The Wild Samoans.
 Many of his cousins wrestled including: Rodney "Yokozuna" Anoaʻi, Afa “Manu" Anoa’i Jr., Samula "Samu" Anoaʻi, Matt "Rosey" Anoaʻi, Joe "Roman Reigns" Anoaʻi, Lance Anoaʻi, and Lloyd "L.A.
 Smooth" Anoaʻi.
 His father, Solofa Fatu Sr., died of complications related to COVID-19 on October 4, 2020.